-How to install the add-in
+How to install the Pro Word Cloud add-in

 How to create a word cloud

 After installing the Pro Word Cloud add-in, you can use it right away.
 First, enter text — as many or as few words as you need.
 The more words, the larger and more interesting the cloud will be.
-We’ll use the short paragraph (Figure A).
-To generate the text, insert a text box, and then enter =RAND() and click Enter to produce miscellaneous text.
-If you get more than one paragraph, you can delete all but one or leave them all.
+We’ll use the short paragraph shown in Figure C.

 Once you have text to work with, do the following to create the word cloud:

-- Select the text box that contains the source data.
+- Select the source text.

-- Click the Insert Tab.
+- Click the Home tab.

 A word about repetition

-There’s one last thing to consider: did you notice in the first example, that even though the sentence repeats several times, the word cloud displays each word only once?
+There’s one last thing to consider: Did you notice in the first example, that even though the sentence repeats several times, the word cloud displays each word only once?
 Also, did you notice that the word Tom is bigger than the others in the second?